“Let Justice Roll On Like a River!”

 Reta retired in 2009 from teaching Bible (mostly New Testament) at Messiah College in Grantham, PA.
 She lives in Harrisonburg, Virginia, and since her retirement from Messiah College has been devoting her time to writing and speaking projects, as well as some part-time teaching at Eastern Mennonite Seminary.

-For fifteen years, Reta edited the Christian feminist magazine, Daughters of Sarah (no longer published), and is a frequent writer and reviewer for Christian Feminism Today.
+For fifteen years, Reta edited the Christian feminist magazine, Daughters of Sarah (no longer published), and is a frequent writer and reviewer for Christian Feminism Today and Sojourners magazine.
 She writes the popular Reta’s Reflections Bible study blog on Christian Feminism Today.

 Presented by Susan Cottrell

-Susan Cottrell knows that not only is all-embracing love possible, but our Christian faith demands it!
-Susan speaks boldly to groups and on her blog about the vital importance being the love of Jesus said, instead of the judgment of the “religious.”
+Our Christian faith demands we follow the way of Jesus’ heart, and move toward all-embracing love.
+Susan speaks boldly to groups and on her blog about the vital importance living the love Jesus modeled, not personifying the judgment of the “religious.”

 About Susan Cottrell